 Digital Pulse Wave Analyzers can show the efficacy of lifestyle modifications, such as diet, exercise, supplementation and pharmaceutical drugs.

-A Digital Pulse Wave Analyzer tells a story about:
+The Cardiovascular Wave Analyzer (CardioWA) tells a story about:

 - The ejection of blood from the left ventricle during systole that initiates an arterial pressure wave that travels towards the periphery.